NikitaBhandare/GEOG594-Nikita/README.md

-# README FILE FOR GEOG 594
+# README FOR GEOG 594

 **Nikita Bhandare**